ENGINEERING BLOG

 Five axioms, four pillar equations, and five theorems that transform organizational judgment into executable decision systems

-Decision Intelligence Theory formalizes decision-making as a control system, integrating evidence, conflict, responsibility, execution, and learning to reduce false allowances while improving organizational completion rates.
-This capstone article presents a unified mathematical framework — five axioms, four pillar equations, and five theorems — with proofs, implementation mappings, and cross-industry validation across finance, healthcare, legal, and manufacturing.
+Decision Intelligence Theory formalizes decision-making as a control system, integrating evidence, conflict, responsibility, execution, and learning.
+This capstone article presents a unified mathematical framework — five axioms, four pillar equations, and five theorems — together with implementation mappings and internal cohort analyses across finance, healthcare, legal, and manufacturing.

-A formal model proving that AI adoption creates an illusion of reduced responsibility while outcome responsibility remains conserved
+A formal model showing why AI adoption can create an illusion of reduced responsibility while outcome responsibility remains conserved

 When organizations automate decisions, responsibility is often perceived as reduced.
-This paper separates execution responsibility from outcome responsibility, defines a formal transfer quantity `T(h->a)`, and derives a conservation result where total outcome responsibility remains invariant under automation.
+This paper separates execution responsibility from outcome responsibility, defines a formal transfer quantity `T(h->a)`, and derives a conservation result showing that total outcome responsibility stays in the human domain even as execution is automated.

 AGENT TEAMS FOR TECH BLOG